OUR CORE SUBJECTS

 AZUA ONLY (travel allowance is not included in your tuition)

-Learn to apply what you learn; service-learning constitutes the Applied Ethics of our school.
-While being either a theist or an atheist such constructs are not a requirement of our programs, it is important to learn our ethics; they will help you integrate your new knowledge.
+Learn to apply what you learn; service-learning constitutes the Sacred Ethics (including Sacred Atheism) of our school: Theism or Atheism are not required belief systems; our ethic applications will help you integrate your new knowledge to the world you live in.

-These constitute the behavioral applications of our philosophies to a wounded world.
+These ethical models constitute the behavioral applications of our philosophies to a wounded world.
 Simply stated: While a traditional God may or may not exist, we can count on a universe of sacred meaning.